›› Setting new standards for healthcare EMC

 Another potential aid to achieving EMC compliance, which is sometimes overlooked, is the use of medical isolation transformers, such as those in the REO-MED range.
 Transformers of this type are designed so as to minimize capacitive coupling between the primary and secondary windings, and also incorporate an earthed inter-winding screen.
 These features provide a useful degree of attenuation for EMI over a broad range of frequencies.

 While not directly connected with EMC considerations, medical isolation transformers also provide another benefit, in that, as their name indicates, they provide a supply that is isolated from the mains.
 This means that all equipment fed from such transformers can all be bonded to a common earth point.

 The risk of electric shock, which can arise when items of equipment are connected to separate earth points that are, through fault conditions or incorrect installation, at different potentials, is thereby eliminated.
 In medical applications, where even the smallest shock may prove fatal to an already weakened patient, this is an important consideration.

 As we have seen, recent developments in electronics and telecommunications have made a new standard essential for EMC in medical equipment.
 That standard has now been introduced in the form of EN 60601-1-2:2002 and compliance is mandatory for all electrical and electronic equipment supplied in the EU after 1st November this year.

-The standard is necessarily complex and, unlike its predecessor, it recognises that the responsibility for compliance rests not only with equipment manufacturers, but also with installers, those who maintain the equipment, and even end users.
-Meeting that responsibility does not, however, have to be daunting – provided that expert advice is taken, at the earliest possible time, from an organisation which can demonstrate proven expertise in the demanding yet vital field of electromagnetic compatibility.
+The standard is necessarily complex and, unlike its predecessor, it recognises that the responsibility for compliance rests not only with equipment manufacturers, but also with installers, those who maintain the equipment, and even end-users.
+Meeting that responsibility does not, however, have to be daunting – provided that expert advice is taken, at the earliest possible time, from an organisation that can demonstrate proven expertise in the demanding yet vital field of electromagnetic compatibility.